HannaKim4673/Beer_Restaurant_Success/README.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ### Database Storage
-SQLite is the database we intend to use, and we will integrate Flask to display the data.
+pgAdmin is the database we intend to use, and we will integrate Flask to display the data.

 ### Machine Learning
 Scikit-Learn is the ML library we'll be using to create a classifier.
 We will be using an unsupervised ML model.